Library Information Science, MLIS

 SCHOOL LIBRARY MEDIA

-Applicants interested in School Library Media should refer to program page in this catalog and the section entitled “Admission to Teacher Certification Programs” in the Graduate Catalog under Application and Admission for information on the following requirements:
+Applicants interested in School Library Media should refer to program page in this catalog and the section entitled “Admission to Teacher Certification Programs” in the Graduate Catalog under Application and Admission for information.

 All students seeking admissions to the Connecticut Initial Educator or Cross Endorsement Certification program must arrange a personal interview with the ILS Graduate Admissions Committee and/or School Media Coordinator.